sara-nl/griddocs/source/Pages/documentation/style_guidelines.rst

 Style guidelines
 ****************

-This page will give some style guidelines for the grid documentation.
+This page provides some style guidelines for the grid documentation.

-.. warning:: This page is still under construction and currently mentions a few ideas for subjects we can discuss.

 General